epsilon537/boxlambda/docs/software/base-platform/c-components/test/irqs.md

 API: [../../../../sw/components/interrupts/interrupts.h](../../../../../sw/components/interrupts/interrupts.h)

 This section is specific to interrupt handling in Gateware test builds.
-See section [Interrupt Handling Software](../../../applications/boxlambda-os/forth/irqs.md) for general notes about the interrupt handling software.
+See [Base Platform Interrupt Handling section](../../bootstrap/irqs.md) for general notes about the interrupt handling software.

 `Interrupts.h` contains the interrupt API: